Connect Digest : 2010-01-22

 Give us more Agent smarts : system procedures to avoid ad hoc queries

-Dave Ballantyne (@DaveBally) blogged that SQL Agent is still very stubborn about submitting ad hoc queries all day long when, in reality, there should be a whole bunch of procedures in msdb to satisfy these queries (and prevent unnecessary ad hoc cache bloat) He also filed this Connect item:
+Dave Ballantyne (@DaveBally) mentioned that SQL Agent is still very stubborn about submitting ad hoc queries all day long when, in reality, there should be a whole bunch of procedures in msdb to satisfy these queries (and prevent unnecessary ad hoc cache bloat) He also filed this Connect item:

 Give us more power to work with data in the results pane